AdobeDocs/adobeio-console/plugin-distribution.md

 Plugin submissions are reviewed by Adobe and a response is provided within 10 business days.
 Once your plugin has been approved, it will be published and available for installation in the XD plugin manager (unless you selected to publish your plugin manually at a later date).

-Now that you have successfully created and distributed an XD plugin, you can repeat the creation and distribution steps to create additional plugins or [connect with the Adobe Developer community](https://adobexdplatform.com/plugin-docs/community.html) to see what others are making.

-You can also update an existing plugin by submitting a new version for review.
+Now that you have successfully created and distributed an XD plugin, you can repeat the creation and distribution steps to create additional plugins or you can update an existing plugin by submitting a new version for review.
 To learn more, refer to the documentation for [updating an existing plugin](plugin-update.md).

-For additional information such as resources and best practices for marketing your XD plugins, please visit the [Adobe XD Plugin Documentation](https://adobexdplatform.com/plugin-docs/).
+For additional information such as resources and best practices for marketing your XD plugins, please refer to this [Adobe XD Plugin Documentation](https://adobexdplatform.com/plugin-docs/).